Member Login

 This is your adaptogenic first aid kit!
 Some adaptogens work beautifully as needed during those challenging luteal phase days when PMDD symptoms intensify.
 Kava for anxiety, tulsi for inflammation, or schisandra for mood swings can be strategic additions right when you need them most.
 This approach acknowledges that sometimes we need extra support during specific windows.

 Other adaptogens work best when used consistently.
-Maca for boosting libido, rhodiola for depression, and ashwaganda for supporting stress resilience.
+Maca for boosting libido, rhodiola for depression, and Ashwagandha for supporting stress resilience.
 Remember, your body will tell you what’s working, so stay curious and responsive to how you feel as you experiment with individual adaptogens and their timing.

 Tips for Success